-A handmade event for families and children to enjoy on Halloween
+A craft event for families and children to enjoy on Halloween

-Nowadays, when late October comes around, families with children get excited about Halloween costume events and easy Halloween parties that can be held at home.
+Nowadays, in the latter half of October, families with children get excited about Halloween costume events and easy Halloween parties that can be held at home.

-A recent trend in Japan is that it has become a family event that showcases the best of Japan and the best of overseas.
+A recent trend is that in Japan, the best of Japan and the best of overseas,

-A lifestyle where you can enjoy time with your family...
+A lifestyle of having fun with your family...

 On this page, we would like to introduce you to Halloween .